 Director John Waters wrote a sequel to this film, entitled "Flamingos Forever".
 It takes place 15 years after the action of the original film, showing Babs' return to Baltimore with Cotton, Crackers, Miss Edie, and her new grandson Dwayne, an 8-year-old transvestite.
 Their foe in this film is Vera Venninger, Connie Marble's sister, and her husband, Wilbur, a necrophile who runs a mortuary.
 Troma Films offered to finance the picture for $600,000 but it was never made because of the death of Edith Massey, and later that of Divine, whose roles were integral to the plot.
 Waters was also VERY uncomfortable with TROMA's editing facilities, which at that time were Moviolas from the very early days of film editing.
 The screenplay to this work is available with those of Pink Flamingos (1972) and Desperate Living (1977) in a collection entitled "Trash Trio".

-In the original script there was to be a scene when Connie Marble's hair catches fire.
-Mink Stole, the actress who plays Connie Marble, agreed to do the stunt before eventually changing her mind.
-John Waters said on the audio commentary track that he was happy that mink stole changed her mind in retrospect because Mink Stole would have had third degree burns on her head and he would been in jail.
+In the original script there was to be a scene in which Connie Marble's hair catches fire.
+Mink Stole initially agreed to do the stunt (the movie's shoestring budget meant they couldn't afford a professional stuntwoman) before eventually changing her mind.
+John Waters said on the audio commentary track that he was happy that Stole changed her mind in retrospect because she would have ended up with third degree burns on her head and he would have ended up in jail.